 The agitator studied here was a 1.22 m (= 48") diameter Chemineer HE-3S impeller running at 4.67 1/s (= 280 RPM).
 The computer model was used to study the flow pattern generated by this agitation system for various pulp consistencies.
 The consistency is defined as the mass fraction of bone dry paper fibers.

 The shear stress vs. shear rate curves used here were the curves published by Gullichsen for Softwood Kraft pulp.
 Other types of paper pulp have will have different rheological behavior depending on, amongst other things, fiber length and diameter.

-The body fitted computational grid (see Figure 4) was generated with Fluent PreBFC V4 and then exported to Fluent V4 for the computations and the post processing.
+The body fitted computational grid (see Figure 4) was generated with Fluent PreBFC V4.01 and then exported to Fluent V4.11 for the computations and the post processing.

 The tank was divided in 30x30x21 = 18,900 internal cells.
+Average computation time per simulation was 12 hours on an HP 9000-750 workstation.